phantomaton-ai/planchette/SKETCH.md

 - `workspace`: An instance of the session workspace.

 ### Workspace

+The primary use case of the workspace is to populate an LLM's system prompt with "open files", analogous to the tabs in a text editor or IDE.

 - `files`: A list of open files.
 - `windows`: A map of open files to their windows.